 Many experts believe that combining cognitive-behavioral therapy with drug therapy is best for severe cases.

 Patients are preoccupied with ≥ 1 perceived defects in their physical appearance that are not apparent or appear only slight to other people.

-In response to the appearance concerns, patients perform repetitive behaviors (eg, mirror checking, excessive grooming) and/or take measures to camouflage or remove the perceived defect.
+At some point during the disorder, patients respond to their appearance concerns by performing repetitive behaviors (eg, mirror checking, excessive grooming) and/or taking measures to camouflage or remove the perceived defect.

 Patients typically have poor or absent insight and genuinely believe that the disliked body area looks abnormal or unattractive.

 Treat using cognitive-behavioral therapy that is tailored specifically to body dysmorphic disorder and/or drug therapy with an SSRI or clomipramine, often at relatively high doses.

 |No US brand name|